 I was so proud.
 That was the moment I decided the twins were ready to join in with their big sister on more complex wildlife activities.

-The twins are still only toddlers, so we have been encouraging wildlife appreciation through singing nursery rhymes, wildlife songs and encouraging pet love with a gentle hand.
 But it was time to introduce them to some other little creepy crawlies.
-Miss L came along for the ride too, because this activity really has no age limit.
+My eldest daughter came along for the ride too, because this activity really has no age limit.

 Exploring bugs with a white sheet

-I grabbed a white sheet from inside (white is the best, but any light coloured sheet would work).
+- a white sheet (white is the best, but any light coloured sheet would work).

-I lay it under the tree (we used a lilly pilly tree) and spread the sheet out.
+- Lay the sheet under the tree and spread the sheet out.

-Then, we shook the tree and the branches.
-We had to give it a good vigorous shake.
+- Shake the tree and the branches.
+Give it a good vigorous shake.

 Here’s what we found.

-There were many bugs that were too small for my camera’s photographic abilities.
-Make sure you have a magnifying glass with you.
+There were many bugs that were too small for my camera’s photographic abilities too!

 We found seven different species of bug, plus three arachnids.